 Building Success: Business and Financial Skills

-Business skills are the bread and butter of entrepreneurial success and TechnoServe’s work.
+Business skills and financial literacy are the bread and butter of entrepreneurial success and TechnoServe’s work.
 Learning how to create a business plan, manage finances, and understand the market can help youth start their own businesses or bring valuable skills to existing companies.
-For example, a young entrepreneur with business training might open a small shop, creating jobs for others in their community.
-By teaching business skills, young people learn to navigate the economy, seize opportunities, and build sustainable livelihoods, ultimately helping to reduce unemployment and drive economic growth in their regions.
+In many cases, it may also create a ripple effect.
+A young entrepreneur with business training might open their own business, creating jobs for others in their community.

 Baranon discovered his potential through a comprehensive training process.
 Initially a small-scale beekeeper, Baranon learned the importance of goal-setting and entrepreneurship.
 Through the program, he transitioned from a struggling entrepreneur to a successful beekeeper and business owner.